Committee of Sponsoring Organizations of the Treadway Commission: Eight frame components

-COSO believes that Enterprise Risk Management - Integrated Framework provides a clearly defined interrelation between the components and risk management objectives of an organization that will satisfy the need to comply with the new laws, regulations and standards of listing and waiting that companies accept it widely. and other organizations and stakeholders.

 Limitations

 COSO admits in its report that, although business risk management provides significant benefits, there are limitations.
 Business risk management depends on human judgment and, therefore, is susceptible to decision making.
 Human failures, such as simple errors or errors, can lead to inadequate risk responses.
 In addition, controls can be avoided by collusion of two or more people, and management has the ability to override business risk management decisions.
 These limitations prevent a board and management from having absolute security regarding the achievement of the entity's objectives.

 Philosophically, COSO is more oriented towards controls.
 Therefore, it has a bias towards risks that could have a negative impact instead of the risks of missing opportunities.
 See ISO 31000.

 While COSO states that its expanded model provides more risk management, companies are not required to change to the new model if they are using the Integrated Internal Control Framework.

-Internal control over financial information - Guidance for small public companies
+Internal control over financial information – guidance for small public companies

-This document contains guidance to help smaller public companies to apply the concepts of 1992 Internal Control - Integrated Framework.
+This document contains guidance to help smaller public companies to apply the concepts of 1992 Internal Control – Integrated Framework.
 This publication shows the applicability of these concepts to help smaller public companies design and implement internal controls to support the achievement of financial information objectives.
 It highlights 20 key principles of the 1992 framework, providing a principles-based approach to internal control.
 As explained in the publication, the 2006 guideline applies to entities of all sizes and types.